 Makrut lime leaves (see note below)

-Thai or regular basil
+Thai basil or mint

 Chile pepper or jalapeño pepper